danbz/aesthetic-programming/3-InfiniteLoops/Readme.md

 }
  ```

-## 3.3 Image

-To display the throbber image in a PNG format, the sample code utilizes few functions.
-The logic is to first load the exact path of the image and then position it at the center of the screen.
-The sample code does not define the exact canvas size, but rather the size is determined by the existing width and height of the current window.
-This illustrates in line 11 `createCanvas(windowWidth, windowHeight);`.
-Again, the two variables are defined by the p5.js library.

-1. `function preload() {}`: This function is called directly before `setup()` and `draw()`.
-The purpose is to make sure the image is loaded fully before starting other things.
-It is very useful when the image is big in size and you have multiple of them.
-Similarly, you can also load files/data that are related to other medium like sounds, text files, etc.
-- `loadImage()`: This syntax is to specify what you want to load and this is about loading an image.
-The image file is located inside the data folder, and as such a relative path to the index.html file is written `img = loadImage("data/waiting.png");`.
-Since we need to reuse the image in order to display in a particular position (or you may want to further manipulate the image), therefore a global variable has been defined as `let img` at the top.
-- `image()`: This is a syntax to draw an image on the canvas.
-At the most basic level it specifics three parameters 1) which image, 2 & 3) where to locate in terms of x and y coordinates - `image(img, (width-img_width)/2,(height-img_height)/2);`.
-Further parameters include the size you want to display, as well as displaying the subsection of the source image. [ref: https://p5js.org/reference/#/p5/image] For this sample code, I want to simply display the image in the middle, as such the program makes use of the variables `width` and `height` of the canvas (can refer to the previous chapter) as well as the size of the actual image, which has defined through global variables, to calculate and position the image at the center via arithmetic operations.

-## 3.4 Function
+## 3.3 Function
 A function of code in p5.js starts with the syntax `function() {}`, containing "a self-contained section of code" (Ref: Derek p.
 101) to peform a certain task.
 For the most basic built-in functions in p5.js, `setup()` and `draw()`, specifying the contained code in relation to a particular purpose as setting up the environment for running the program, as well as doing things over time.
-Other built-in functions include `preload()` and `windowResized()` in the provided sample code, which serve the purpose of preload image(s) and readjust the canvas size if there is any event of window resizing.
-The later one suggests an event listener implements at the code level to not only run once, but *constantly* listening to events of window resizing specifically and it is similar to other listening events such as `mouseIsPressed()`.
+Other built-in function `windowResized()` in the provided sample code, which serves the purpose of readjusting the canvas size if there is any event of window resizing.
+This suggests that an event listener implements at the code level to not only run once, but *constantly* listening to events of window resizing specifically and it is similar to other listening events such as `mouseIsPressed()`.
 This is considered as asynchronicity, which means some other events occur concurrently with the main program flow.
-For these event listeners, it works fine but this may not be good for all the scenarios.
-If some of the images or files are too big, then it takes time to load and display on a screen.
-Having running the setup and draw function but the images or files are not fully loaded will result in empty display.
-To escape from such asynchronicity, the function `preload()` is used to force the program finish loading files before the program moves to setup and draw.

 Apart from built-in functions, the sample code contains the custom-one called `function drawElement();` which is invoked by line 21: `drawElement();` within the `draw()` function.
 Defining a function is relatively simple in JavaScript with the keyword "function".
 From the function name "drawElement", one may get a sense of what this function does, which is mainly to draw ellipses and the two lines in a particular size, position and color, as well as making ellipses and lines to rotate in a clock-wise direction and statically stay at a position respectively.
 There are many ways to achieve drawing the same result especially with object-oriented approach but we are still in the early stage of learning to program, therefore we work on example that can do similar tasks that can be more aligned with our learning progress.
 Some of the code are intentionally written in a way that is less efficient but can serve the purpose of unfolding some of the key elements.